ScottLogic/blog/_posts/2017-08-24-adding-webdriver-tests-to-create-react-app-generated-projects.md

 title: Adding WebDriver tests to create-react-app generated projects
 date: 2017-08-24 00:00:00 Z
 categories:
-- cprice
 - Tech
 author: cprice
 layout: default_post
 summary: This post demonstrates one way to add Selenium e2e tests to a `create-react-app` generated app.
 It uses Jest as the test runner, embraces modern JavaScript features (including async/await, modules, fat-arrow functions, templated strings, etc.) and attempts to ensure that modern editors are able to provide useful auto-complete suggestions when authoring tests.
 ---

 This post discusses one way to add Selenium e2e tests to a `create-react-app` generated app.
 It uses Jest as the test runner, embraces modern JavaScript features (including async/await, modules, fat-arrow functions, templated strings, etc.) and attempts to ensure that modern editors are able to provide useful auto-complete suggestions when authoring tests.